Organic Chiran Sencha

 Cultivation & Processing

-This tea is exclusively sourced from the above mentioned tea farm in Chiran.
-Sourced directly from the tea farmer.
+This tea is sourced exclusively from the above-mentioned tea garden in Chiran and is purchased directly from the farmer.

 Organic Certification